nataliemcmann/animal-haus/README.md

 And finally, there is no ability to mark a task incomplete if someone "completes" one accidentally.

 ## Bug Report
 No known bugs at this time!
+However, the Heroku server can be quite slow, so if using on Heroku, users may experience a lag between their actions and the site response.
+So, please be patient!